-Rule 1b: Individuals shall not provide services except in a professional relationship and shall not discriminate in the provision of services to individuals on the basis of sex, race, religion, national origin, sexual orientation, or general health.
+Rule 1b: Individuals shall not provide services except in a professional relationship and shall not discriminate in the provision of services to individuals on the basis of culture, race, religion, sex/gender, sexual orientation, or general health and/or disability.

 PRINCIPLE 2: Members shall maintain the highest standards of professional competence in rendering services.
 Rule 2a: Members shall provide only those professional services for which they are qualified by education and experience.
 Rule 2b: Individuals shall use available resources, including referrals to other specialists, and shall not give or accept benefits or items of value for receiving or making referrals.

-Rule 2c: Individuals shall exercise all reasonable precautions to avoid injury to persons in the delivery of professional services or execution of research.
+Rule 2c: Individuals shall exercise all reasonable precautions to avoid injury to persons in the delivery of professional services or execution of research, whether in-person or via distance (e.g., telehealth) methods.

-Rule 2d: Individuals shall provide appropriate supervision and assume full responsibility for services delegated to supportive personnel.
-Individuals shall not delegate any service requiring professional competence to unqualified persons.
+Rule 2d: Individuals shall provide appropriate supervision and assume full responsibility for services delegated to support personnel.
+Individuals shall not delegate any audiology service requiring professional competence to unqualified persons.
 Rule 2e: Individuals shall not knowingly permit personnel under their direct or indirect supervision to engage in any practice that is not in compliance with the Code of Ethics.

-Rule 2f: Individuals shall maintain professional competence, including participation in continuing education.
+Rule 2f: Individuals shall maintain professional competence through relevant continuing education.

-PRINCIPLE 3: Members shall maintain the confidentiality of the information and records of those receiving services or involved in research.
+PRINCIPLE 3: Members shall comply with jurisdictional privacy guidelines (e.g., HIPAA, FERPA) to maintain the confidentiality of the information and records of those receiving services or involved in research.
+Compliance is also required in non-formal settings including, but not limited to, social media accounts and social media groups.

-Rule 3a: Individuals shall not reveal to unauthorized persons any professional or personal information obtained from the person served professionally, unless required by law.
+Rule 3a: Individuals shall not reveal to unauthorized persons any professional or personal information obtained from the person served professionally, unless authorized by law.